roelbertens/scrape_save_search/README.md

 ```

 Within these calls the following arguments can be set:

-* `-a` adds an argument for `placename` to indicate which city the restaurants need to be scraped for.
-The argument is passed on to the spider class.
+* `-a` adds an argument for `placename` to indicate for which city we want to scrape data.
+This argument is passed on to the spider class.
 * `-o` for the location of the output file.
-Use file extention `.jsonlines` instead of `.json` for Google BigQuery
+Use file extension `.jsonlines` instead of `.json` so we can use it later as input for Google BigQuery.
-input.
 More on this in the Google Cloud section.
-* `-s LOG_FILE` to save scrapy log to file for error checking.
+* `-s LOG_FILE` to save the scrapy log information to file for error checking.
-* In `Settings.py` set `LOG_LEVEL = 'WARNING'` to only print error messages of level warning or higher.
+In `Settings.py` set `LOG_LEVEL = 'WARNING'` to only print error messages of level warning or higher.

 ### Docker

 Note: Docker is actually an overkill for what we intent to do.
 A simple virtual environment with a script scheduler
 would be sufficient for this purpose.
-The reason that we use Docker is pure for learning the tool.
+We only use Docker because we can.

-To set-up the container, navigate to project folder and build the image with.
-Replace `<value>` with the city name that
+To set-up the container, navigate to the project folder and build the image with:
-you want to scrape data for.
-For testing purposes choose a small town with few restaurants like Diemen...

 ```bash
 docker build --build-arg city=<value> -t iens_scraper .
 ```

+Replace `<value>` with the name of the city that you want to scrape data for.
+For testing purposes choose a small town with few restaurants like Diemen.

+#### Notes
 * About building this particular image:
     - This command builds a Docker image based on the Dockerfile.
 Here we make use of the
     [Google Cloud SDK base image](https://hub.docker.com/r/google/cloud-sdk/) so that we have the BigQuery command line
     commands available in the container.
     - One could also use a Python base image and install the gc-sdk on it, but it's a bit less trivial how to do that.
     However, it would be better as you would be able to install only the tools required for BigQuery and thus keep the
-    size of the image contained.
+    size of the image as small as possible.
 We did find that the Python 3.6.1-slim base image won't work.
 It misses certain
     packages to set up Scrapy.
 * About Dockerfiles:
     - RUN vs. CMD: RUN commands are executed when building the image.
 CMD commands when running a container based on